DZiKu9256/DZiKu9256/README.md

 I'm @DZiKu9256,
 I identify online as InfinityMaster24.
-My name is Tomi, I come from Poland and I've already experienced 24 years.
+My name is Tomi, I come from Poland and I've already 24 years old.

 My interests include online computer games,
 I love motoring and recently I have been delving